azsk/DevOpsKit-docs/02-Secure-Development/Readme.md

 The parameters required are:
 - SubscriptionId – Subscription ID is the identifier of your Azure subscription.
 - UseBaselineControls – UseBaselineControls is the flag used to enable scanning of resources in Baseline mode.
-- UsePreviewBaselineControls – UsePreviewBaselineControls is the flag used to enable scanning of resources in Previwe Baseline mode.
+- UsePreviewBaselineControls – UsePreviewBaselineControls is the flag used to enable scanning of resources in Preview Baseline mode.

 [Back to top…](Readme.md#contents)